apache/felix/healthcheck/README.md

 hc.mbean.name | String | Makes the HC result available via given MBean name.
-If not provided no MBean is created for that `HealthCheck` hc.async.cronExpression | String | Used to schedule the execution of a `HealthCheck` at regular intervals, using a cron expression as supported by the [Quartz Cron Trigger](http://www.quartz-scheduler.org/api/previous_versions/1.8.5/org/quartz/CronTrigger.html) module. hc.async.intervalInSec | Long | Used to schedule the execution of a `HealthCheck` at regular intervals, specifying a period in seconds hc.resultCacheTtlInMs | Long | Overrides the global default TTL as configured in health check executor for health check responses (since v1.2.6 of core) hc.keepNonOkResultsStickyForSec | Long | If given, non-ok results from past executions will be taken into account as well for the given seconds (use Long.MAX_VALUE for indefinitely).
+If not provided no MBean is created for that `HealthCheck` hc.async.cronExpression | String | Used to schedule the execution of a `HealthCheck` at regular intervals, using a cron expression as supported by the [Quartz Cron Trigger](http://www.quartz-scheduler.org/api/previous_versions/1.8.5/org/quartz/CronTrigger.html) module. hc.async.intervalInSec | Long | Used to schedule the execution of a `HealthCheck` at regular intervals, specifying a period in seconds hc.resultCacheTtlInMs | Long | Overrides the global default TTL as configured in health check executor for health check responses hc.keepNonOkResultsStickyForSec | Long | If given, non-ok results from past executions will be taken into account as well for the given seconds (use Long.MAX_VALUE for indefinitely).
 Useful for unhealthy system states that disappear but might leave the system at an inconsistent state (e.g. an event queue overflow where somebody needs to intervene manually) or for checks that should only go back to OK with a delay (can be useful for load balancers).

 All service properties are optional.

+### Annotations to simplify configuration of custom Health Checks

+To configure the defaults for the service properties [above](#configuring-health-checks), the following annotations can be used:

+    @Component // SCR component (standard OSGi)

+    // optional, if the check is to be made configurable (standard OSGi)
+    @Designate(ocd = MyCustomCheckConfig.class, factory = true)

+    // set name and tags
+    @HealthCheckService(name = "Custom Check Name", tags= {"tag1", "tag2"})

+    // make the check asynchronous, either cronExpression or intervalInSec has to be provided
+    @Async(cronExpression="0 0 12 1 * ?" /*, intervalInSec = 60 */)

+    // to set `hc.async.cronExpression`:
+    @ResultTTL(resultCacheTtlInMs = 10000)

+    // to set `hc.mbean.name`:
+    @HealthCheckMBean(name = "MyCustomCheck")

+    // to set `hc.keepNonOkResultsStickyForSec`:
+    @Sticky(keepNonOkResultsStickyForSec = 10)
+    public class SampleHealthCheck implements HealthCheck {
+    ...

 ## General purpose health checks available out-of-the-box